History of Ontario: Transportation

 The Welland canal around Niagara Falls has been modernized often since it opened in 1829.

-After the War of 1812, relative stability attracted increasing numbers of immigrants from Britain and Ireland rather than from the United States.
-Colonial leaders encouraged this new immigration.
+After the War of 1812, the relative stability attracted increasing numbers of immigrants from Britain and Ireland rather than from the United States.
+Colonial leaders encouraged the new immigration.
 However, many arriving newcomers from Europe (mostly from Britain and Ireland) found frontier life difficult, and some of those with the means eventually returned home or went south.
-But population growth far exceeded emigration from this area in the following decades.
+Howeverm population growth far exceeded emigration from this area in the following decades.

 Canal projects and a new network of plank roads spurred greater trade within the colony and with the United States, thereby improving relations over time.
 Ontario's numerous waterways aided travel and transportation into the interior and supplied water power for development.
 Canals were capital-intensive infrastructure projects that facilitated trade.
 The Oswego Canal, built in New York 1825–1829, was a vital commercial link in the Great Lakes–Atlantic seaway.
 It was connected to Ontario's Welland Canal in 1829.
 The newly fashioned Oswego–Welland line offered an alternate route to the St. Lawrence River and Europe, as opposed to the Erie Canal, which connected the Great Lakes to New York City via the Mohawk and Hudson rivers.

 Family Compact

 In the absence of a hereditary aristocracy, Upper Canada was run by an oligarchy or closed group of powerful men who controlled most of the political, judicial, and economic power from the 1810s to the 1830s.
 Opponents called it the "Family Compact", but its members avoided the term.
 In the religious sphere, a key leader was John Strachan (1778–1867), the Anglican bishop of Toronto.
 Strachan (and the Family Compact generally) was opposed by Methodist leader Egerton Ryerson (1803–1882).
 The Family Compact consisted of English gentry who arrived before 1800, and the sons of United Empire Loyalists, who were exiles who fled the American revolution.
 The term "family" was metaphorical, for they generally were not related by blood or marriage.
 There were no elections and the leadership controlled appointments, so local officials were generally allies of the leaders.

 The Family Compact looked to Britain for the ideal model of society, where landed aristocrats held power.
 The Family Compact was noted for its conservatism and opposition to democracy, especially the rowdy United States version.
 They developed the theme that they and their militia had defeated American attempts to annex Canada in the War of 1812.
-They were based in Toronto, and were integrated with the bankers, merchants, and financiers of the city, and were active in promoting canals and railroads.
+They were based in Toronto and were integrated with the bankers, merchants, and financiers of the city, who were active in promoting canals and railroads.